 \subsection{Genus expansion}

-As we already mentioned, it is convenient to consider a gradation with respect to which the degree of the free cumulant $R_k$ is equal to $k$.
-We denote by $K_{k,d}$ the homogeneous part with degree $d$ of the Kerov character polynomial $K_k$.
+It is convenient to consider a gradation with respect to which the degree of the free cumulant $R_k$ is equal to $k$.
+We denote by $K_{k,d}$ the homogeneous part of degree $d$ of the Kerov character polynomial $K_k$.
 One of the results announced by Kerov \cite{Kerov2000talk} was that the only non-zero polynomials $K_{k,d}$ are of the form $K_{k,k+1-2g}$ where $g\geq 0$ is an integer.
 It is possible to give some topological meaning to many calculations related to Kerov polynomials in which the integer $g$ can be interpreted as the genus of the resulting two-dimensional surface.
-For this reason studying the polynomials $K_{k,k+1-2g}$ for a fixed value of $g$ is often called genus expansion.
+For this reason, studying the polynomials $K_{k,k+1-2g}$ for a fixed value of $g$ is often called the \emph{genus expansion}.

 The form of the highest-degree term